gabeklein/expressive-mvc/README.md

 ```
 <!-- <a href="https://codesandbox.io/s/deep-state-simple-e3xcf"><sup>View in CodeSandbox</sup></a> -->

 One of the static-methods on your class will be `use`.
-This is a hook; to create a new instance of your model and attach it to the component.
+This is a hook; it will create a new instance of your model and attach it to component.

-Now, we can "edit" the instance properties as we see fit.
-When values change, our hook calls for a refresh, as needed.
+Now, we may edit instance properties as we see fit.
+When values change, our hook calls for a refresh as needed.

 <br/>